 There’s just something about being presented with a fully formed reality and then slowly unraveling it, tracing it back to its beginnings one by one.
 If you’re intrigued by this too, then you’ll love this summary.

-Val McDermid’s novels have covered my mom’s shelves for decades, but she’s also written this non-fiction book about the science that’s the lifeblood of her crime stories, explaining all aspects of forensics in great detail.
+Val McDermid’s novels have covered my mom’s shelves for decades, but she’s also written Forensics: The Anatomy Of Crime, a non-fiction book about the science that’s the lifeblood of her crime stories, explaining all aspects of forensics in great detail.

 Here are my 3 favorite takeaways: